This post is very old and likely contains information that is no longer accurate and links which no longer work. Proceed with caution.

 In a few more words, I’ll break down what I thought about various aspects of the device.

-This review was typed in Google docs on the Transformer Prime, but edited a little on the PC before publishing.
-Mainly formatting for WordPress and making lists, fixing typos.
+This review was first typed in Google docs on the Transformer Prime, but edited a little on the PC before publishing.
+Mainly formatting and making lists, fixing typos.

 I ordered my Prime from Best Buy on Dec 23rd when it magically showed up in stock out of the blue.
 Nobody else had any, and nobody was expecting any for weeks.
 I placed the order, and waited (And hoped it didn’t get canceled).
 It shipped on the 27th and arrived on Jan.
 3rd.
 It came in a manilla bubble envelope, not a box, which was rather surprising.
 I let it warm up to room temperature, plugged it in, made sure it wasn’t faulty, and started to play with it.
 Have barely put it down since.